 Clamping devices such as those found on a work stand, car carrier, trainer, or child's trailer can cause damage to bicycle frames.
 Follow the instructions for your specific accessory to protect your bicycle from harm.
-And do not clamp any of these devices to a carbon fiber tube unless the frame is specifically designed to accept it.
 Not all bicycles are compatible with a luggage carrier, bicycle trailer, etc....
 If you are not sure, ask your bike shop.

-CAUTION: When transporting bicycles with carbon wheels on a rear bicycle rack on a car, there must be a sufficient distance between the exhaust and the bike wheel(s).
+CAUTION: When transporting bicycles on a rear bicycle rack on a car, there must be a sufficient distance between the exhaust and the bike wheel(s).
 The minimum distance is 45 cm (18") behind the exhaust and at least 20 cm (8") above it.